-Table 2 summarises the number and area of shellfish licensed areas within the designated shellfish area.
+Table 2 summarises the number and area of aquaculture licensed areas within the designated shellfish area.
 Mussel cultivation is predominant in the area (Map 2).
-4,659 tonnes of rope mussels were harvested in 2006.
+In 2006, 4,659 tonnes of rope mussels valued at €2,876,499 were harvested.